ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ![W3C Validator tool][10]

+{% comment %}
 {% include experiment.html %}
+{% endcomment %}

 ## But Wait, There's More! {#ctaTitle}

 {::options parse_block_html="true" /}
 <div id="ctaCopy">
-Losing traffic to your site sucks, especially when it happens due to factors outside of your control.
+Losing traffic to your site sucks, especially when it happens due to the factors outside of your control.
 I wrote this article to help you fix the problem and avoid losing time, traffic and potentially money.